mesmo-dev/mesmo/docs/examples.md

    - CSV files also can be based off existing test cases, e.g., `data/test_case_examples/singapore_6node/`.
    - The CSV file contents and units for numerical values are documented in the [data reference](data_reference.md).

-The contents of individual CSV files for this tutorial are omitted here, but the sample definition is included in `data/test_case_examples/tutorial_example` in the MESMO repository.
+The detailed contents of individual CSV files for this tutorial are omitted here, but the sample definition is included in `data/test_case_examples/tutorial_example` in the MESMO repository.

 ### Imports and settings